-The world might soon witness a major shift in the value of one investment over another as investor seek firmer ground.
-Derivatives, currencies, plunging stock prices, air rushing out of a bond market bubble, how debts are structured, and the timing or direction from which problems arise are all factors that must be considered.
+The world might soon witness a major shift in the value of one investment over another as investors seek firmer ground.
+Derivatives, currencies, plunging stock prices, air rushing out of a bond market bubble, how debts are structured, and the timing or direction from which problems arise will play into this "great unraveling".
 We are constantly reminded that investing involves risk, including the possible risk of principal or capital.
 Foreign investing is subject to additional risk including currency fluctuations, but what many people don't realize is no matter what they invest in or how they choose to salt away their wealth or savings risk is always lurking.
 Values constantly change and the unfortunate situation of having your wealth in the wrong place at the wrong time can be devastating, the inability to access your funds can make the situation even more dire.

 The economic overlords will and do have the power to change the rules, when this happens it generally is not to benefit you or me.
 During times of economic chaos, you can only hope you will not be the one thrown under the bus.
 With much of the world looking down a road paved in promises that are economically unsustainable, it is likely many will be broken.
 Pensions and other payments granted to us in our later years are the kinds of promises that are at risk of not materializing or being cut.
 If indexed to inflation this tie can swiftly be cut or broken and it will not be pretty when we see the buying power of these promises rapidly diminish.